HoloLens, Microsoft's augmented reality (AR) viewer, feels like the future of computing.

 But, before we get into the nitty gritty, let's hit the latest news around HoloLens.

-In June, after being persistently criticized for its limited field of view, Microsoft disclosed to us that it has no plans of addressing this key setback.
+In June, after persistent criticism for its narrow field of view, Microsoft told us that it has no plans of addressing this issue.
 Instead, it's up to Microsoft's partner manufacturers to achieve this using the Windows Holographic platform SDK.
-This news came shortly before augmented reality versions of Microsoft's Outlook Mail and Calendar clients were put on display.
+Though reports suggest it’s been reserved for a Surface PC, we may find out more about HoloLens at Microsoft’s October press event.

 Build quality and comfort